dropbox/stone/docs/lang_ref.rst

 spec readers a concrete idea of what typical values will look like.
 Also, examples help demonstrate how distinct fields might interact with each other.

-Generators have access to examples, which is useful when automatically generating documentation.
+Backends have access to examples, which is useful when automatically generating documentation.

 An example is declared by using the ``example`` keyword followed by a label.